aws/neptune-gremlin-client/README.md

         ClusterEndpointsRefreshAgent.lambdaProxy(lambdaName, lambdaRegion, credentialsProvider);
 ```

-To access the Neptune aMnagement API across accounts (replace `<CROSS_ACCOUNT_ROLE_ARN>` with the ARN of the role created in [Step 1](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html#tutorial_cross-account-with-roles-1) of the tutorial):
+The following example shows hot to access the Neptune aMnagement API across accounts.
+Replace `<CROSS_ACCOUNT_ROLE_ARN>` with the ARN of the role created in [Step 1](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html#tutorial_cross-account-with-roles-1) of the tutorial:

 ```